 The management of fish passage and influence on ecology of fish

 At Loch Leven, the outflow is currently impassable to fish because of the sluice gates that were installed in the mid-1850s.
-There are concerns that re-instating natural fish passage in the outflow would allow parasites from infested trout populations downstream to enter the loch, to the detriment of the local recreational fishery.
-This may also lead to the migration of less desirable species, such as roach, into the loch with potentially damaging effects of water quality.
+There are concerns that re-instating fish passage into the outflow would allow parasites from infested trout populations downstream to enter the loch, to the detriment of the local recreational fishery.
+Improving fish passage may also lead to invasion by less desirable species, such as roach, with potentially damaging effects on water quality.

 Such issues do not occur on the upper Lunan Water at present, because of barriers to migration, but might be an issue if water level management through tilting weirs took place.